lucasalvarezlacasa/jetbrains_to_cursor/README.md

 - For complex problems, using `claude-3.7-sonnet-thinking` typically gave me better results.

-- **Customization with Rules**: Cursor rules enable precise guidance and constraint management, optimizing the IDE’s performance for specific workflows.
+- **Customization with Rules**: Cursor rules enable precise guidance and constraint management, optimizing the IDE's performance for specific workflows.
 Without them, the Agent can drift apart and try to perform modifications or refactors on places where is not needed.

 - **Ask Mode**: This mode is super helpful for understanding code you haven't produced or for catching up very quickly in a new project.
 Maybe you don't want to use the Agent mode, you want to discuss how to improve a solution or start developing a new feature.
 I highly recommend it.